AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 Software Configuration Management Recommendations
 =================================================

-The configuration management of qualification data is a responsibility of the applicant (see :qmref:`/PLANS/Tool_Qualification_Plan/User_Activities`).
-In this section we propose a possible approach for the configuration management of the GNATcoverage qualification data.
+As the compliance matrix below points out and as the :qmref:`/PLANS/Tool_Qualification_Plan/User_Activities` section of this document synthesizes, the configuration management of qualification data is a responsibility of the applicant.
+In this chapter we propose a possible approach for the configuration management of the GNATcoverage qualification data by the applicant and provide a high level overview of the internal configuration management process established at AdaCore.

 .. csv-table:: Compliance matrix for Table A-8
    :delim: |